-The Offering Common stock offered by us 15,625,000 shares.
-Option to purchase additional shares of common stock We have granted the underwriters a 30-day option from the date of this prospectus to purchase up to 2,343,750 additional shares of our common stock at the initial public offering price, less underwriting discounts and commissions, to cover over-allotments, if any.
-Common stock to be outstanding immediately after this offering 88,103,095 shares (or 90,446,845 shares if the underwriters exercise in full their over- allotment option).
-Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$225 million (or approximately \$260 million, if the underwriters exercise in full their over- allotment option), assuming an initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-For a sensitivity analysis as to the offering price and other information, see "Use of Proceeds."
+We estimate that the net proceeds to us from this offering will be approximately \$182.8 million (or approximately \$211.5 million, if the underwriters exercise in full their overallotment option), after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

 We intend to use these proceeds for general corporate purposes, which may include the repayment of certain indebtedness.

-Conflicts of Interest Affiliates of KKR beneficially own in excess of 10% of our issued and outstanding common stock.
+Conflicts of Interest

+Affiliates of KKR beneficially own in excess of 10% of our issued and outstanding common stock.
 Because KKR Capital Markets LLC, an affiliate of KKR, is an underwriter in this offering and its affiliates own in excess of 10% of our issued and outstanding common stock, KKR Capital Markets LLC is deemed to have a "conflict of interest" under Rule 5121, or Rule 5121, of the Financial Industry Regulatory Authority, Inc., or FINRA.
 Accordingly, this offering is being made in compliance with the requirements of Rule 5121, which requires, among other things, that a "qualified independent underwriter" participate in the preparation of, and exercise the usual standards of "due diligence" with respect to, the registration statement and this prospectus.
-Credit Suisse Securities (USA) LLC has agreed to act as a qualified independent underwriter for this offering and to undertake the legal responsibilities and liabilities of an underwriter under the Securities (USA) LLC will not receive any additional fees for serving as a qualified independent underwriter in connection with this offering.
-We have agreed to indemnify Credit Suisse Securities (USA) LLC against liabilities under the Securities Act.
-See "Underwriter, including liabilities under the Securities Act.
+Credit Suisse Securities (USA) LLC has agreed to act as a qualified independent underwriter for this offering and to undertake the legal responsibilities and liabilities of an underwriter under the Securities Act, specifically including those inherent in Section 11 thereof.
+Credit Suisse Securities (USA) LLC will not receive any additional fees for serving as a qualified independent underwriter in connection with this offering.
+We have agreed to indemnify Credit Suisse Securities (USA) LLC against liabilities incurred in connection with acting as a qualified independent underwriter, including liabilities under the Securities Act.
 See "Underwriting (Conflicts of Interest)."

 Controlled company After the completion of this offering, KKR Stockholders will collectively beneficially own approximately 70% of the voting power of our common stock.
 We currently intend to avail ourselves of the controlled company exemption under the corporate governance standards of Nasdaq.

 Dividend policy We have no current plans to pay dividends on our common stock.
 Any decision to declare and pay dividends in the future will be made at the sole discretion of our board of directors and will depend on, among other things, our results of operations, cash requirements, financial condition, legal, tax, regulatory and contractual restrictions, including restrictions in the agreements governing our indebtedness, and other factors that our board of directors may deem relevant.
 See "Dividend Policy."

-Risk factors Investing in shares of our common stock involves a high degree of risk.
-See "Risk Factors" for a discussion of factors you should carefully consider before investing in shares of our common stock.
-Material U.S. federal income and estate tax consequences to non-U.S. holders For a discussion of certain U.S. federal income and estate tax consequences that may be relevant to non-U.S. stockholders, see "Material U.S. Federal Income and Estate Tax Consequences to Non-U.S. Holders."
-Proposed Nasdaq trading symbol "ASO."
+Risk factorsInvesting in shares of our common stock involves a high degree of risk.
+See "Risk Factors"

+for a discussion of factors you should carefully consider before investing in shares of our common stock.

+Material U.S. federal income and estate tax consequences to non-U.S. holders

+For a discussion of certain U.S. federal income and estate tax consequences that may be relevant to non-U.S. stockholders, see "Material U.S. Federal Income and Estate Tax

+Consequences to Non-U.S. Holders."

+Nasdaq trading symbol "ASO."